snoyberg/posa-chapter/warp.md

 non-blocking IO and multicore work dispatching.

 Under the hood, GHC multiplexes user threads over a small number of OS threads.
-GHC's runtime system include a multicore thread scheduler that can switch between user threads cheaply, since it does so without involving any OS context switches.
+GHC's runtime system includes a multicore thread scheduler that can switch between user threads cheaply, since it does so without involving any OS context switches.
 GHC's user threads are lightweight;